samirgcofficial/RazorPaymentMaui/README.md

-# Razor Payment SDK for .NET MAUI
+# Razor Payment Native Plugin for .NET MAUI

 <img width="1098" alt="Screenshot 2024-02-19 at 19 20 32" src="https://github.com/samirgcofficial/RazorPaymentMaui/assets/55045516/a0336a74-182d-46f2-81d4-de14855d33ef">

-Welcome to the Razor Payment SDK for .NET MAUI repository!
-Our SDK provides seamless integration with Razorpay's powerful payment gateway, enabling developers to quickly and securely accept payments in their .NET MAUI applications.
+Welcome to the Razor Payment Plugin for .NET MAUI repository!
+Our Plugin provides seamless integration with Razorpay's powerful payment gateway, enabling developers to quickly and securely accept payments in their .NET MAUI applications.

 ## Features